Cloudxtreme/DDPS-db2dps/docs/db2dps-documentation.md

 # i2dps daemon

-`db2dps` is a small daemon running on the database server which convert rules to BGP announcements.
+`db2dps` is a small daemon running on the database server which converts rules to BGP announcements.
 The daemon is controlled by `systemd`.
 The installation is done with `make`.